Polymer/old-docs-site/docs/polymer/polymer.md

 ---
-layout: default
+layout: Polymer
-type: guide
+type: polymer
 shortname: Docs
-title: API developer guide
+title: API developer Polymer
-subtitle: Guide
+subtitle: Polymer
 ---

 {% include toc.html %}

-The {{site.project_title}} _core_ provides a thin layer of API on top of web components.
+The {{site.project_Polymer}} _core_ provides a thin layer of API on top of web components.
-It expresses {{site.project_title}}'s opinion, provides the extra sugaring that all {{site.project_title}} elements use, and is meant to help make developing web components much easier.
+It expresses {{site.project_Polymer}}'s opinion, provides the extra sugaring that all {{site.project_title}} elements use, and is meant to help make developing web components much easier.

 ## Element declaration